 It reviews and analyzes all the potential threats to find the best risk mitigation strategy for the application.
 Security Risk Assessment aka SRA helps a tester prioritize his work on the basis of the risk level of a particular threat.
 It is further subdivided into two parts:

-It allows a classified specialist to penetrate in the system mimicking the manner of actual hackers.
+It allows a classified specialist to penetrate the system mimicking the manner of actual hackers.
 The attempts are made to attack the application from within to expose security flaws and vulnerabilities and to identify potential threats that malicious hackers might misuse.

 Scanning of network and system (either manually or automated), to evaluate its weaknesses and provide a solution to counter the flaws.
-A malicious request is sent to the system with each scan, following which the testers check for the behavior that could indicate security vulnerabilities which are later studied at length, analyzed and fixed.
-SQL Injection, XPath Injection etc. are some of such scans.
+A malicious request is sent to the system with each scan, following which the testers check for the behavior that could indicate security vulnerabilities which are later studied at length, analyzed, and fixed.
+SQL Injection, XPath Injection, etc. are some of such scans.

 It inspects an application & operating system through an internal process and defines various security flaws.
 Testers check each and every code line separately.

 It is a combination of 3 processes altogether to check the credibility of Security testing.
-Posture Assessment combines Security scanning, Ethical Hacking, and Risk Assessment to highlight the overall changes and improvement in the system.
+Posture Assessment combines Security scanning, Ethical Hacking, and Risk Assessment to highlight the overall changes and improvements in the system.

-Automated application vulnerability scanners (i.e. commercial and open-source) are used to scan for application-specific vulnerabilities covering all OWASP, WASC and SANS references.
+Automated application vulnerability scanners (i.e. commercial and open-source) are used to scan for application-specific vulnerabilities covering all OWASP, WASC, and SANS references.

 Along with an automated scan, we perform a simultaneous manual assessment to eliminate false positives and negatives.
-The Manual assessment uses various vulnerability databases to identify vulnerabilities that were missed during automated scans, in addition to security verification of business logic flaws, broken access controls and a few more.
+The Manual assessment uses various vulnerability databases to identify vulnerabilities that were missed during automated scans, in addition to security verification of business logic flaws, broken access controls, and a few more.